butla/falcon/docs/user/tutorial.rst

 ---------------------------

 As you remember, our POST test had a lot of mocks and could break easily if the underlying implementation changed.
-To change this situation, we not only need to refactor the tests, but also the code, to facilitate easier testing.
+To remedy this situation, we not only need to refactor the tests, but also the code, to facilitate easier testing.

 First, let's separate the "business logic" from the POST resource's